SODALITE-EU/xopera-rest-api/README.md

 #### Initialize and deploy
 To initialize deployment with first deploy, user can POST to `/deployment/deploy`.
 If `version_id` is not specified, last version is used.
-Inputs are optional, depending on blueprint. `Workers` is a maximum number of concurrent workers, leveraged by xOpera.
-In case of successful invocation, REST API returns Invocation schema, with `deployment_id` params, which must be used for any further interactions with current deployment.
+Inputs are optional, depending on blueprint. `Workers` is a maximum number of concurrent workers, leveraged by xOpera. `deployment_label` is a human-readable label, which can be given to deployment.In case of a successful invocation, REST API returns Invocation schema, with `deployment_id` params, which must be used for any further interactions with current deployment.

 #### Obtain deployment status
 Status of deployment can be obtained with GET to `/deployment/{deployment_id}/status`.
 State of deployment can be one of